mikayahlevi/mru-lm/README.md

 The forward pass for the parallel scan is reasonably simple.
 I just used the Hillis-Steele prefix sum algorithm (except matmul instead of addition).
 The current implementation with the Hillis-Steele algorithm is somewhat inefficient for low parallelism because it does $O(n log_2 n)$ operations if $n$ is the sequence length, compared to another algorithm I plan on adding a branch for, the Brent-Kung algorithm, which does $O(n)$ operations but conversely has half the parallelism.

 The backwards pass for the MRU way more complicated. $\frac{\partial F(H_j)}{H_j}$ represents output gradient of $H$, or the the partial derivative in respect to the rest of the network and the loss function.
-The closed notation for the partial derivative is
+The closed form for the partial derivative is

 $$
 \frac{\partial F(H_j)}{\partial X_i} =